Download the new iPad Pro wallpapers for your device here - 9to5Mac

-Apple just unveiled its new iPad Pro lineup yesterday, bringing a LiDAR Scanner on the back, a more powerful A12Z Bionic processor, and the Magic Keyboard with trackpad accessory.
+Apple just unveiled its new iPad Pro lineup, bringing a LiDAR Scanner on the back, a more powerful A12Z Bionic processor, and the Magic Keyboard with trackpad accessory.
 As with most new Apple products, the 2020 iPad Pro also includes fresh wallpapers, and you can download them below.

+Update 3/24: 9to5Mac reader Dylan has extracted all of the new iPad Pro wallpapers directly from iPadOS.
+You can download the light and dark mode versions here.

 New iPad Pro wallpapers

-While the new 11-inch iPad Pro and 12.9-inch iPad Pro models are available to order now, the first shipments aren’t expected to arrive until next week.
+While the new 11-inch iPad Pro and 12.9-inch iPad Pro models are available to order now, the first shipments aren’t scheduled to arrive until this week.
 Nonetheless, graphic designer AR7 on Twitter has shared the new wallpapers not only optimized for the iPad Pro, but also for iPhones and other iPads as well.

 These colorful images were extracted directly from the iPadOS 13.4 IPSW file for the new iPad Pro, with AR7 optimizing them for all devices as well.